 [Regulation 12 amended in Gazette 2 Feb 2007 p.
 245-6.]

-13. Procedure when local government invites tenders though not required to do so
+13. Requirements when local government invites tenders though not required to do so

 If a local government, although not required by this Division to invite tenders before entering into a contract for another person to supply goods or services, decides to invite tenders, the tenders are to be publicly invited according to the requirements of this Division.